racket/racket/racket/src/README.txt

    Startup wrappers used by both the Racket CS and BC implementations.

- * "worksp" --- Windows projects and build scripts
+ * "worksp" --- Windows scripts, icons, etc.

  * "mac" --- scripts for generating Mac OS ".app"s

- * "setup-go.rkt" --- helper script
+ * "setup-go.rkt" and other ".rkt" files --- helper scripts

    The "setup-go.rkt" script is a bootstrapping tool that is used by parts of the build that need to run Racket programs in the process